Grupo Carso (GCARSOA1) Q4 2025 earnings summary

 New agreements and contracts in energy and oil fields, including the acquisition of Fieldwood and a mixed contract for the Macavil field, are expected to enhance future production and operational efficiency.

-Grupo Sanborns focusing on IT investments to enhance user experience and e-commerce, with limited store openings.
+Grupo Sanborns focusing on IT investments to improve margins and customer experience, with limited store openings.

-Elementia to focus on higher-margin products after U.S. cement asset sale and Vallejo plant closure.
+Elementia to focus on higher-margin products after US cement exit and Vallejo plant closure, expecting margin improvement but not significant sales growth.

 Latest events from Grupo Carso